 - 7.4.1.
 Names, addresses, and telephone numbers of the owner, applicant, and person(s) or firm(s) preparing the plan. - 7.4.2.
 Location of the site under consideration, together with the current names and addresses of owners of record, of abutting properties and their existing land use. - 7.4.3.
 Title, date, north arrow, scale, and Planning Board Case Number. - 7.4.4.
 Tax map reference for the site under consideration, together with those of abutting properties. - 7.4.5.
 Zoning (including overlay) district references. - 7.4.6.
 A vicinity sketch or aerial photo showing the location of the land/site in relation to the surrounding public street system and other pertinent location features within a distance of 2,000-feet, or larger area if deemed necessary by the Town Planner. - 7.4.7.
-Natural features including watercourses and water bodies, tree lines, significant trees (16-inches diameter (caliber) or greater measured 12-inches above ground), and other significant vegetative cover, topographic features, and any other environmental features that are important to the site design process. - 7.4.8.
+Natural features including watercourses and water bodies, tree lines, significant trees (20-inches or greater in diameter at breast height) and other significant vegetative cover, topographic features, and any other environmental features that are important to the site design process.
+The identification of significant trees as defined above shall be limited to the areas proposed for disturbance.
+Significant trees proposed for removal shall be labeled as such on the Existing Conditions Plan and significant trees to remain shall be identified on the Site or Subdivision Plan. - 7.4.8.
 Man-made features such as, but not limited to, existing roads, structures, and stonewalls.
 The plan shall also indicate which features are to be retained and which are to be removed or altered. - 7.4.9.
 Existing contours at intervals not to exceed 2-feet with spot elevations provided when the grade is less than 5%.
-All datum provided shall reference the latest applicable US Coast and Geodetic Survey datum and should be noted on the plan. - 7.4.10.
+All datum provided shall reference the latest applicable US Coast and Geodetic Survey datum and should be noted on the plan.

+- 7.4.10.
 A High Intensity Soil Survey (HISS) of the entire site, or appropriate portion thereof.
-Such soil surveys shall be prepared by a certified soil scientist in accordance with the

-- standards established by the Rockingham County Conservation District.
+Such soil surveys shall be prepared by a certified soil scientist in accordance with the standards established by the Rockingham County Conservation District.
 Any cover letters or explanatory data provided by the certified soil scientist shall also be submitted. - 7.4.11.
 State and Federally designated wetlands, setback information, total wetlands proposed to be filled, other pertinent information and the following wetlands note: "The landowner is responsible for complying with all applicable local, state, and federal wetlands regulations, including any permitting and setback requirements required under these regulations." - 7.4.12.
 Surveyed property lines including angles and bearings, distances, monument locations, and size of the entire parcel.
 A professional land surveyor licensed in New Hampshire must attest to said plan. - 7.4.13.
 The lines of existing abutting streets and driveway locations within 200-feet of the site. - 7.4.14.
 The location, elevation, and layout of existing catch basins and other surface drainage features. - 7.4.15.
 The shape, size, height, location, and use of all existing structures on the site and approximate location of structures within 200-feet of the site. - 7.4.16.
 The size and location of all existing public and private utilities, including off-site utilities to which connection is planned. - 7.4.17.
 The location of all existing easements, rights-of-way, and other encumbrances. - 7.4.18.
-All floodplain information, including the contours of the 100-year flood elevation, based upon the Flood Insurance Rate Map for Exeter, as prepared by the Federal Emergency Management Agency, dated May 17, 1982. - 7.4.19.
-All other features which would fully explain the existing conditions of the site. - 7.4.20.
+All floodplain information, including the contours of the base flood elevation, based upon the current and effective Flood Insurance Rate Map for Exeter, as prepared by the Federal Emergency Management Agency. - 7.4.19.
+All other features which would fully explain the existing conditions of the site.

+7.4.20.
 Name of the site plan or subdivision.